How Nye's argument develops:

 thinking only about profit

-How to increase public engagement?
+How to increase public engagement, how informed the public

 - how might we decide what medical research the